 In 1971, the U.S. Environmental Protection Agency (EPA) first set National Ambient Air Quality Standards (NAAQS) for CO.
-EPA set an 8-hour primary NAAQS at 9 parts per million (ppm) and a 1-hour primary NAAQS at 35 ppm.
-In their most recent review of the NAAQS in August 31, 2011, EPA decided to retain the existing NAAQS for CO set in 1971.
-All CO areas are currently meeting the NAAQS and have approved maintenance plans.
+EPA set an 8-hour primary NAAQS at 9 parts per million (ppm) and a 1-hour primary NAAQS at 35 ppm (see table below).1 All CO areas are currently meeting the NAAQS and have approved maintenance plans2.